Dren Fazlija1,

 Based on these connections, we derive a DP-based upper bound on SA leakage:

-Essentially, we can interpret SA as policy-scoped DP: rather than indistinguishability across all users, outputs should be indistinguishable within equivalence classes of users with the same access rights, aligning privacy guarantees with access-control policy.
+Essentially, we can interpret SA as policy-scoped DP: rather than indistinguishability across all users, outputs should be indistinguishable within equivalence classes of users with the same access rights, aligning privacy guarantees seamlessly with dynamic access-control policy.

 Practical Contributions